tito-arch/BABC-2/content/posts/various-types-of-chatbots-and-how-to-use-them.md

 +++
 Most of us at this point once or twice have used a chatbot either knowing or without knowing. but have you ever wondered how they work?

-How do we interact with them?, what types of different chatbots are there?.
+How do we interact with them?
+What types of different chatbots are there?.
 Before we dive in and answer these questions, let’s quickly cover the basics.

 # What is a chatbot?